heycarsten/personal-page/app/markdown/pages/me-outside-of-tech.md

 categories:
   - bio
 date: '2018-12-30'
-slug: outside-of-tech
+slug: me-outside-of-tech
-title: Me outside of tech
+title: Me Outside of Tech
 ---

-## Me outside of tech
+# Me Outside of Tech

 I have a lot of other interests outside of software and related technologies.
 Above all I enjoy spending time with my family and my friends, sharing stories, discussing topics; just existing together.